Semiclassical and quantum shell-structure calculations of the moment of inertia: Discussion of shell effects

-Fig.\ \ref{fig2} shows a comparison of the shell corrections to the energy as well as the MI as functions of the particle number variable, $N^{1/3}$, for a WS potential of spheroidal shape for the deformations $\eta=1.2$ and $\eta=2.0$, respectively.
+Fig.\ \ref{fig2} shows a comparison of energy and MI shell corrections as function of the particle number variable $N^{1/3}$, for a WS potential of spheroidal shape for the deformations $\eta=1.2$ and $\eta=2.0$, respectively.
 This potential is chosen to have a constant radius $R_0=r_0\mathcal{N}^{1/3}$ (with $r_0=1.14$ fm), for a fixed particle number $\mathcal{N}=250$ (corresponding in the nuclear physics case approximately to the center of the Fermium ($Z=100$) isotopic chain), which implies that the radius $R_0$ is fixed in our calculations to a constant value $R_0 = 7.18$ fm.
 Since in the case of the spheroidal cavity, the spectrum is calculated in the dimensionless variable $k_i \, R_0$, where $k_i=\sqrt{2m \varepsilon_i}/\hbar$ with $\vareps_i$ being the energy spectrum of the cavity, this dimensionless variable is independent of the specific value of the radius $R_0$.
-One could therefore, for a comparison of Fig.~\ref{fig2} with the results of the spheroidal cavity (see also Fig.\ \ref{fig1} of Ref.\ \cite{MA02} and Refs.~\cite{GM15,GM16}). formally consider both systems to have the same fixed radius $R_0$.
-Note also that the plateau condition of the Strutinsky smoothing procedure for the spheroidal cavity is obtained in the dimensionless $k_i R_0$ spectrum, in contrast to the WS problem where this condition has to be satisfied in the energy shell-correction calculation by averaging over the energy spectrum $\varepsilon_i$. \\[ -2.0ex]
+One could therefore, for a comparison of Fig.~\ref{fig2} with the results of the spheroidal cavity (see also Fig.\ \ref{fig1} of Refs.\ \refcite{MA02} and \refcite{GM15}). formally consider both systems to have the same fixed radius $R_0$. \\[ -2.0ex]

 The shell components $\delta E$ and $\delta \Theta$ of the energy and the MI, shown respectively in panels $(a, c)$ and $(b, d)$ of Fig.~\ref{fig2}, are calculated as functions of the nucleon number variable, $N^{1/3}$, by the standard SCM, in a WS potential well of depth $V_0=-300$ MeV, diffuseness $\alpha=0.2$ fm and fixed radius $R_0=r^{}_0\mathcal{N}^{1/3}=7.18$ fm ($r^{}_0=1.14$ fm, $\mathcal{N}=250$), i.e.\ with a fixed s.p.\ spectrum.
-We have chosen a small diffuseness $\alpha$ and a large depth $V_0$ for the WS-type potential in order to verify the quantum relationship (\ref{dTdE}) for this potential, now close to a spheroidal cavity, by comparing it with the semiclassical relationship, Eq.~(\ref{dmidE}), derived analytically \cite{MG14,GM15,GM16,MG17} for any potential well, in particular for the spheroidal cavity. \\[ -2.0ex]
+We have chosen a small diffuseness $\alpha$ and a large depth $V_0$ for the WS-type potential in order to verify the quantum relationship between $\delta \Theta$ and $\delta E$ for this potential, now close to a spheroidal cavity, by comparing it with the semiclassical relationship, Eq.~(\ref{dmidE}), derived analytically \cite{GM15,MG17} for any potential well, in particular for the spheroidal cavity. \\[ -2.0ex]